ux-at-icfnext/cwig/pages/patterns/dropdown.md

 description: "A dropdown allow users to select one option from a menu. "
 usa-link: https://designsystem.digital.gov/components/dropdown/
 specification: |
   OnClick/OnTap of dropdown, element opens to reveal the options inside.
-On click of option, the item is selected and the desired action is preformed byt the system.
+On click of option, the item is selected and the desired action is preformed by the system.
   In most cases this will be to have data to provide to a form for submission.
 In rare cases it may be used as navigation to another page.